-Use your law firm digital marketing efforts to establish yourself as a go-to resource in your field.
+Use your digital marketing efforts to establish yourself as a go-to resource in your field.
 Online content is your opportunity to shine.

 Establishing law firm expertise in your brand should provide clarity as to why clients should hire your law firm.
 Your law firm’s online content should provide the answers to questions potential clients would typically seek.
-It should also demonstrate to other attorneys—potential referral sources—that your skills are top-notch.
+It should also demonstrate to other attorneys—potential referral sources and opponents—that your skills are top-notch.

 Provide a Community Service

 Many firms want to serve as true resources for their communities independently of their desire to build relationships that lead directly to new business.
-If this sounds like you, choose this as one of your firm’s marketing goals.
+If this sounds like you, consider incorporating community service into your law firm marketing strategy.

 To meet this goal, build part of your content around topics of importance in your community.
-You might publish a series of FAQ resources, for example, or you might provide how-to guides for basic legal processes that are often handled on a DIY basis.
+You might publish a series of FAQ resources, for example, or you might provide checklists or resources for basic legal concepts that are often investigated online.
 And, of course, volunteer for leadership and frontline roles in community service organizations that are important to you.
 Many nonprofit organizations welcome licensed attorneys into leadership positions.

 Build Relationships with Other Attorneys